bokulich-lab/q2-fondue/tutorial/tutorial.md

 ⇨ in the `fondue-output` directory type `ls -lah` to show the file size in kilo- (K) or megabyte (M), one of the files will contain only a few kilobyte while the other has several MB of juicy raw data!

-⇨ when running `qiime fondue get-all`, add the `--verbose` flag to automatically get the `UserWarning: No paired-read sequences available for these sample IDs`.
+⇨ when running `qiime fondue get-all`, add the `--verbose` flag to automatically get the `UserWarning: No paired-read (or single-read) sequences available for these sample IDs`.

-In this case we will therefore continue with the *single_reads.qza*!
+In this case we will continue our data exploration with the *single_reads.qza*!

 ## What now?
 ### Check out the metadata
-While the metadata files we use in QIIME 2 commonly are in the TSV format, the semantic type `SRAMetadata` that q2-fondue is creating can be used in the same way.
+Metadata files that are commonly used in QIIME 2 are in the TSV format.
+Conveniently, the semantic type `SRAMetadata` that q2-fondue is creating can be used in the same way.

-Let's have a look at the metadata by tabulating it and visualize the .qzv file.
+Let's have a look at the metadata by tabulating it and visualizing the .qzv file.
 ```shell
 qiime metadata tabulate \
       --m-input-file metadata.qza \